fa93hws/css-classname-mapping/README.md

-# css-name-mapping
+# css-classname-mapping
-Generate a name mapping from a minimified css file and corresponding sourcemap
+Generate a classname mapping from a minimified css file and corresponding sourcemap